MMC Benefits Handbook

 • a percentage or specific dollar amount of your current balance.

-Installment payments are monthly, quarterly, semi-annual or annual and cannot exceed your life expectancy.
+• you may elect Installment payments.
+These payments may be monthly, quarterly, semi-annual or annual and cannot exceed your life expectancy.

 Death